 Click here to see the types of roles Camara regularly recruits for: Volunteer Positions

 We are very lucky in Camara to have so many people interested in volunteering with us, and so are not always in a position to offer a volunteer place immediately.
 If you would like to find out about new roles, follow us on social media where we post all our up and coming positions, or sign up to our Quarterly Newsletter at the bottom of the page and we will keep you up to date with what’s happening at Camara.

-Camara are fortunate to have so many dedicated people who give their time for free, to support the work we do.
+Camara Education is fortunate to have so many dedicated people who give their time for free, to support the work we do.
 Volunteers bring a diverse range of skills, knowledge and expertise to the Camara team.
 Volunteers include college students, unemployed skilled workers and recent graduates using their knowledge at Camara to obtain further work experience.

 Meet our volunteers

 Business Development Volunteer

 Sally is from Hong Kong and volunteered for 6 weeks as part of her University requirements for graduating.

 ‘‘The work Camara is doing is meaningful—it can help the needy in the local area and in Africa.
 I feel like I have helped them indirectly.
 I enjoyed contacting potential donors, since I could interact with them and tell about the work Camara is doing.
 It was also rewarding to follow up the donations, as I frequently received positive feedback of Camara’s work—it motivated me to do better in my role.
 I have improved my communication skills e.g. how to write a professional email and call potential donors.
 While volunteering in Camara, I felt like I was a part of a big family.
 We helped each other and we worked as a team.
 The most satisfying aspect about my role was arranging collections and then receiving the equipment.
 I think the most valuable aspect was contacting donors and working with people from different places, as we could have cultural exchange in the office”